Waiting for Godot: Adaptations

 Beckett received numerous requests to adapt Waiting for Godot for film and television.
 The author, however, resisted these offers, except for occasional approval out of friendship or sympathy for the person making the request.
 This was the case when he agreed to some televised productions in his lifetime (including a 1961 American telecast with Zero Mostel as Estragon and Burgess Meredith as Vladimir that New York Times theatre critic Alvin Klein describes as having "left critics bewildered and is now a classic").
 When Keep Films made Beckett an offer to film an adaptation in which Peter O'Toole would feature, Beckett tersely told his French publisher to advise them: "I do not want a film of Godot."
-The BBC broadcast a television production of Waiting for Godot on 26 June 1961 (see "Production history - 1950s to 1969 - UK") above, a version for radio having already been transmitted on 25 April 1960.
+The BBC broadcast a television production of Waiting for Godot on 26 June 1961 (see above), a version for radio having already been transmitted on 25 April 1960.
 Beckett watched the programme with a few close friends in Peter Woodthorpe's Chelsea flat.
 He was unhappy with what he saw.
 "My play", he said, "wasn't written for this box.
 My play was written for small men locked in a big space.
 Here you're all too big for the place."
 One analysis argued that Beckett's opposition to alterations and creative adaptations stem from his abiding concern with audience reaction rather than proprietary rights over a text being performed.

 On the other hand, theatrical adaptations have had more success.
 For instance, Andre Engel adapted the play in 1979 and was produced in Strasbourg.
 In this performance, the two main characters were fragmented into 10 characters.
 The first four involved Gogo, Didi, Lucky, and Pozzo while the rest were divided into three pairs: two tramps, a pair of grim heterosexuals, and a bride raped by her groom.
 Each of these embodied some characteristics of Estragon and Vladimir.
 A similar approach was employed by Tamiya Kuriyama who directed his own adaptation of the play in Tokyo.
 These interpretations, which only used extracts from the dialogues of the original, focused on the minds of the urban-dwellers today, who are considered to be no longer individuals but one of the many or of the whole, which turned such individuals into machines.

+In 1991, Chinese avant-garde theatre director Meng Jinghui (b.
+1964) adapted the play (Dengdai Geduo in Chinese) for his master’s graduation performance at Central Academy of Drama, with unmistakable allusions to the Tiananmen Square protests in 1989.
+By using metatheatrical tropes, Meng’s adaptation not only condemned both the government and the protesters but expressed strong senses of disillusion and cynicism.
+Additionally, by dramatically changing the main characters and the ending—transforming the philosophical and sceptic Vladimir in the original script into a vengeful idealist-turned-cynic who strangled Godot to death, Meng captures the conflicted feelings of the Chinese generation born in the 1960s towards China’s socialist past.